mtho-ngoza/mzansigig/BRANDING_AND_MARKETING.md

 ## 📞 Brand Voice Examples

 ### Welcome Message:
 **Option 1 (Warm):** "Sawubona!
-Welcome to KasiGig - where your skills meet opportunity.
+Welcome to MzansiGig - where your skills meet opportunity.
 Ready to find work or post a gig?
 Let's get started! 🎯"

-**Option 2 (Direct):** "Welcome to KasiGig!
+**Option 2 (Direct):** "Welcome to MzansiGig!
 Find work today, build your career tomorrow.
 No CV needed - just your skills and willingness to work."

 ### Error Message:
 **DON'T:** "Error 404: Page Not Found"